cppandpython/windows_bot/README.md

 PATH = PATH TO SAVE TELEGRAM BOT

-BOT_FILE_NAME = HOW TO SAVE TELEGRAM BOT NAME IN PATH BOT_TASK_NAME = TASK NAME IN SCHEDULE FOR TELEGRAM BOT BOT_TASK_DESCRIPTION = TASK DESCRIPTION IN SCHEDULE FOR TELEGRAM BOT BOT_EXE = TELEGRAM BOT WILL BE LAUNCHED IN (EXE IF BOT_EXE == True ELSE PYTHON) MODE
+BOT_FILE_NAME = HOW TO SAVE TELEGRAM BOT NAME IN PATH BOT_TASK_NAME = TASK NAME IN SCHEDULE FOR TELEGRAM BOT # NECESSARY IF BOT_EXE IS True BOT_TASK_DESCRIPTION = TASK DESCRIPTION IN SCHEDULE FOR TELEGRAM BOT # NECESSARY IF BOT_EXE IS True BOT_EXE = TELEGRAM BOT WILL BE LAUNCHED IN (EXE IF BOT_EXE == True ELSE PYTHON) MODE

 # Launch